About James Singewald Photography

 Prior to Baltimore, I spent ten years living in Philadelphia where I photographed neighborhoods and industrial spaces prior to the rapid redevelopment and gentrification that has changed many parts of the city in the past ten years or so.
 Most of what I photographed during that time has been rehabbed, redeveloped, or does not exist anymore.

-When I am not working on personal projects, I work at Full Circle Fine Art Services as a Digital Imaging Sepcialist.
-I'm also a freelance photographer and I exhibit my photography in galleries and at various art fairs and street festivals in cities including Baltimore, Philadelphia, New York, and Washington, D.C.
+When I am not working on personal projects, I work at Full Circle Fine Art Services in Baltimore as a Digital Imaging Specialist.
+I'm also a freelance photographer and I exhibit my photography in galleries and at various art fairs in cities including Baltimore, Philadelphia, New York, and Washington, D.C.